Image of sheep

 Examples of affected antibiotics include injectable penicillin and oxytetracycline.

-In addition, some retail suppliers who were able to sell these drugs/products in the past may no longer sell them after June of 2023.
+In addition, some retail suppliers who were able to sell these drugs/products in the past may no longer sell them.

 This means in order to continue using medically important antimicrobials, you need to establish a veterinary-client-patient relationship (VCPR).
 Consult your veterinarian for more information.